kieker-monitoring/kieker/kieker-documentation/instrumenting-software/java/Instrumentation-with-AspectJ.rst

   Describe general approach to do so.
 Refer to a tutorial for a quicker approach.

-The :ref:`tutorial-servlet-example` contains a some basic introduction to using AspectJ probes.
+The :ref:`instrumenting-software-java-servlet-example` contains a some basic introduction to using AspectJ probes.

 AspectJ Configuration
 ---------------------